 When the unrighteous perish, all of their hopes and dreams perish with them.
 The devastation of a life ending in hopelessness is in part the reason why so many fear death.
 The sorrow that is expressed at the funeral of the ungodly is justified.

 Do the righteous perish?
-Of course they do, but the trouble that is associated with the termination of a life is turned into victory for the one that has placed their eternal hope in Jesus Christ.
+Of course they do, but the trouble that is associated with the termination of a life is turned into victory for the one who has placed their eternal hope in Jesus Christ.

 Job 27:8-10 “For what hope have the godless when they are cut off, when God takes away their life?
 Does God listen to their cry when distress comes upon them?
 Will they find delight in the Almighty?
 Will they call on God at all times?“